-The UK to have national enduro series once again.
+The UK has a national enduro series once again.

-The UK Gravity Enduro series organisers have revealed the dates – and two confirmed venues – of their 2018 return race season.
+Entries now open for the 2018 UK Gravity Enduro series.
+Here are the dates – and the confirmed venues – of their return race season.

 2018 UK Gravity Enduro Series dates and venues